mihaelsegulja/iis-projekt/README.md

 dotnet run --project IISNotionSearch/IISNotionSearch.API/IISNotionSearch.API.csproj
 ```

-- The API is available at: <https://localhost:7026>.
+- API is available at: <https://localhost:7026>.
 Swagger UI is available on `/swagger` in Development.

 3. Run the frontend